HPC-SimTools/IPS-framework/examples-proposed/006-jupyter-multiple-notebooks/README.md

 For each timestep, the worker component will update the state file with random JSON data.
 Note that with this implementation, the state file is overridden on each new timestep (the final timestep called will persist after the application).

+Additionally, the `Monitor` component in `component_monitor.py` showcases an example of integrating an IPS run with the IPS JupyterHub workflow.
+It requires a connection to the IPS web portal to be open to work, but the associated notebooks will show up on the portal.
+The JupyterHub workflow is designed to allow users to run custom visualizations during an IPS run; the framework can update the data in such a way that it will not interrupt the visualization process.

 ## Instructions

 Note that this example uses the module syntax, as opposed to the script syntax.